Neologism: History and meaning

 The term "neologism" is first attested in English in 1772, borrowed from the French "néologisme" (1734).
-The French word derives from the Greek νέο (néo), meaning "new", and λόγος (lógos), meaning "speech, utterance".
+The French word derives from the Greek νέο (neo), meaning "new", and λόγος (logos), meaning "speech, utterance".

 In an academic sense, there are no professional neologists, because the study of such things (e.g., of cultural or ethnic vernacular) is interdisciplinary.
 Anyone such as a lexicographer or an etymologist might study neologisms, how their uses span the scope of human expression, and how, due to science and technology, they now spread more rapidly than ever.

 The term "neologism" also has a broader meaning, of "a word which has gained a new meaning".
 Sometimes the latter process is called "semantic shifting" or "semantic extension".
 Neologisms are distinct from a person's idiolect, one's unique patterns of vocabulary, grammar, and pronunciation.

 Neologisms are usually introduced when a concept is lacking a term, or when an existing term lacks detail, or when a speaker is unaware of the existing term.
 The law, governmental bodies, and technology have a relatively high frequency of acquiring neologisms.
 Another motive for the coining of a neologism is to disambiguate a term that has multiple meanings.